Measuring gas fluxes in a flask system

 Note: If multiple flux blocks for different gases are included under a Flask block, the sample volume and area/mass values for all flasks must be consistent or your configuration will not Verify.

-The drop-down menu allows you to select the type of gas and the source for flux calculations.
-Under Mass you will enter the sample mass in grams.
-Under Sample Volume you will enter the calculated volume of the sample in cm3.
+• Mass-based flux: Select the gas and the source for flux calculations.
+Under Mass, enter the sample mass in grams.
+Under Sample Volume, enter the calculated volume of the sample in cm3.
 This is used to correct the total volume for sample displacement.
-You can also adjust the Deadband and Stop Time as needed.
-The Deadband and Stop Time are parts of the total Observation Length.
+You can also adjust the Deadband and Stop Time as needed; both contribute to the total Observation Length.
 Stop Time can be any time desired so long as it is beyond the Deadband and does not exceed the Observation Length.
-A good Deadband to start with is 15 to 20 seconds, but this can be adjusted in post-processing using SoilFluxPro Software.
+A good Deadband to start with is 15 to 20 seconds, but this can be adjusted later in SoilFluxPro Software.

 Finding leaks

 Flask measurements require that the system be leak-free.
 This means that there are no volumetric gains or losses independent of the gas flux.
-You can use the built-in leak test to determine leaks between the multiplexer, extension manifold(s), and all tubing, but this test will not determine if a flask leaks.
+You can use the built-in leak test to identify leaks between the multiplexer, extension manifold(s), and all tubing, but this test will not determine if a flask leaks.
 Large flask leaks may be evident in the time series of gas concentrations.
 Small leaks may be less obvious in the concentrations but may still be detectable in the positive and negative pressures reported for the main LI-8250 Multiplexer pump.

 If these pressures consistently vary by a significant amount (greater than 1 kPa) over each observation, there may be a leak in the flask.
 When used with an 8250-01 Extension Manifold, these pressures may show sudden changes during an observation as the main pump adjusts flow.

-Figure D‑5.
+Figure 5‑5.
 An example dataset showing sample pump positive and negative pressure ranges for some leaky and leak free flasks.
 In the data shown here, the flasks on LI-8250 port 2, 5, and 6 had small leaks where the thermistor was inserted into the flasks.
 The flasks on all other ports appeared to be leak free.